DremOSDeveloperTeam/DremOS/README.md

 WiFI or Ethernet connectivity is strongly recommended.

-# How to install

-Step 1.)
-Download the ISO for DremOS (latest is recomended).

-Step 2.)
-Download Rufus <a href="https://rufus.akeo.ie/">here</a>

-Step 3.)
-Open Rufus and drag the ISO into Rufus.

-Step 4.)
-Plug in an 8GB or more flash drive and select it.

-Step 5.)
-Back up your USB flash drive (optional)

-Step 6.)
-Press start

-Step 7.)
-Plug the USB flash drive into the target PC and boot into it through BIOS (while it is booting).

-BIOS keys are usualy ESC, F2, OR F12.
-If that does not work, look up BIOS key for your specific computer model.

-Step 8.)
-Follow instructions to install

-This will erase all data on your hard disk so back it up if you have anything important on it.

 # Recovered SUSE-based OSes
 We have recovered every SUSE-based OSes in case you wanted to try them out.